Search

 SEP IRA

-The deadline for contributing to a Simplified Employee Pension (SEP) IRA—used by businesses or self-employed people—is based on when the business's tax returns are due, including extensions.
-So, if you have a SEP IRA and your business runs on a calendar year, you can extend your business return and make contributions as late as Oct.
-16, 2023, and have them count as 2022 contributions.
+The deadline for contributing to a Simple Employee Pension (SEP) IRA—used by businesses or self-employed people—is based on when the business' tax returns are due, including extensions.
+If your business runs on a calendar year, you can extend your business return and make contributions to your SEP IRA as late as Oct.
+15, 2024, and have them count as 2023 contributions.

 SIMPLE IRA

-If navigating all of the options out there feels tricky, schedule a meeting with a Thrivent financial advisor.
-They can help you take a closer look at your options to maximize your retirement contributions, enjoy tax-efficient savings and gain confidence in your retirement path.
+You don't have to keep these dates posted on your fridge year-round.
+A Thrivent financial advisor can help keep you on track.
+They can look through all the options to maximize your retirement contributions, enjoy tax-efficient savings and gain confidence in your retirement path.

 Share